stelynx/dart-full-coverage/README.md

 - `package`: The name of your package, the same as you use in imports, e.g. if you import files like `import "package:egakcap/some_file.dart";`, then package is `'egakcap'`.
 This parameter is required.
-- `path`: The relative path to Dart files, by default it is `'src'`.
+- `path`: The relative path to Dart files, by default it is `'lib'`.
 - `test_file`: The name of the dummy file the script will create.
 The name should lead to where your tests are.
 The default value is `'test/coverage_helper_test.dart'`.
 - `ignore`: A comma-separated list of files to be ignored and not imported in `test_file`.
 For example, if you want to skip all files that end with "\_state.dart" or the file is called "do_not_import_me.dart", then set `ignore` to `'*_state.dart, do_not_import_me.dart'`.
 By default, none of the files will be ignored.